clayster4004/clayster4004/README.md

 In this role I did a lot of backend functionality and automation tasks.

 ## Contact information
-I can be reached at bealcl@mail.gvsu.edu
+I can be reached at cbeal4004@gmail.com